demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

 ### get-remote-data

 ***
 Get remote data from a remote incident.
-Please note that this method will not update the current incident, it is used for debugging purposes only.
+Note that this method will not update the current incident.
+It is used for debugging purposes only.

 #### Base Command